-Yes, adoptive parents may financial assist birth mothers starting with the birth mother’s second trimester of pregnancy until after birth of the child.
+Yes, adoptive parents may financial assist birth mothers starting with the birth mother’s second trimester of pregnancy until after the birth of the child.

 Do I get to choose the adoptive parents?

 How will my medical expense be paid?

 Adoptive parent may be able to pay your medical expenses but birth mother are encouraged to apply for pregnancy medicaid.

 What is the difference between an open and closed adoption.

 In closed adoptions there is no contact with the adoptive parents or child after the consent for adoption has been signed.

 In an open adoption, some contact is allowed and negotiated between the adoptive parents and birth mother.
 Sometimes everyone agrees to annual pictures from the adoptive parents to the birth mother, other times physical contact is actually allowed.